plaidml/git-big/README.md

 ## Requirements

-* A filesystem that supports symbolic & hard linking (Linux & MacOS, Windows is untested)
+* A filesystem that supports symbolic & hard linking (Linux, MacOS, Windows/NTFS)
-* Python 2.7
+* Python 2.7 or Python 3.6
 * (optional) An account with one of the
   [storage providers](https://libcloud.readthedocs.io/en/latest/storage/supported_providers.html)
   supported by [Apache Libcloud](https://libcloud.apache.org/):